peterhinch/micropython-samples/astronomy/README.md

 from sched.sun_moon import RiSet
 ```

-# The RiSet class
+# 2. The RiSet class

 This holds the local geographic coordinates and the localtime offset relative to
 UTC.
 It is initialised to the current date and can provide the times of rise and
 set events occurring within a 24 hour window starting at 00:00:00 local time.
 The `RiSet` instance's date may be changed allowing rise and set times to be
 retrieved for other 24 hour windows.
+In continuously running applications which
+must access current rise and set times the application should re-calculate (by
+issuing `.set_day()`) prior to retrieving that day's data.

 Rise and set times may be retrieved in various formats including seconds from
 local midnight: this may be used to enable the timing of actions relative to a
 rise or set event.

-## Constructor
+## 2.1 Constructor

 Args (float):
 * `lat=LAT` Latitude in degrees (-ve is South).
 Defaults are my location. :)
 * `long=LONG` Longitude in degrees (-ve is West).
 * `lto=0` Local time offset in hours to UTC (-ve is West).

-Methods:
+## 2.2 Methods

-* `set_day(day: int = 0)` `day` is the offset in days from the current system
+* `set_day(day: int = 0)` `day` is an offset in days from the current system
 date.
-If `day` is changed compared to the object's currently stored value its
+The number of days from the specified day to a fixed epoch is calculated
+and compared to that stored in the instance.
+If there is a change the new value
-rise and set times are updated.
+is stored and the rise and set times are updated - otherwise return is
+"immediate".
 Returns the `RiSet` instance.
 * `sunrise(variant: int = 0)` See below for details and the `variant` arg.
 * `sunset(variant: int = 0)`
 * `moonrise(variant: int = 0)`
 * `moonset(variant: int = 0)`
+* `is_up(sun: bool)` Returns `True` if the selected object is above the horizon.
+This calls `.set_day()` to ensure the current day is selected.
 * `moonphase()` Return current phase as a float: 0.0 <= result < 1.0.
 0.0 is new
 moon, 0.5 is full.
+See [section 3](./README.md#3-the-moonphase-function) for
+observations about this.
 * `set_lto(t)` Set localtime offset in hours relative to UTC.
 Primarily intended
 for daylight saving time.
 Rise and set times are updated if the lto is changed.